 It was decided to have the subject of this Fugue to enter 1st in the soprano, 2nd in the tenor, 3rd in the alto, and 4th in the bass; here the top line gets out of the gate first thing ahead of the middle voices.

 So we have the subject first entering in the top (soprano) line and is answered in the dominant in the tenor; it enters next in the alto in the tonic and finally in the dominant in the bass.

 With the 3rd entry in the alto line the (1st) countersubject continues in the tenor and a 3rd line appears in the soprano; because this 3rd line is retained throughout the Fugue it becomes a 2nd countersubject.

 A fugue need not have a countersubject at all, and the subject may enter each time without the same contrapuntal line reappearing with it, but if that melodic line along with a 3rd one is retained in each and every exposition, we have a fugue with 2 countersubjects.

 In this exposition, following many examples of J.S.
 Bach, it was decided that episodic material (of 8 bars) would follow the answer and precede the entry of the 3rd voice to help prepare a smooth return to the home key.

-The next thing to happen is the entrance of the 4th voice, which happens in the bass with the 2nd countersubject entering in the tenor, the 1st countersubject in the alto, and a free voice on top.
+The next thing to happen is the entrance of the 4th voice, which enters in the bass with the 2nd countersubject entering in the tenor, the 1st countersubject in the alto, and a free voice on top.

 After this, an episode of 8 bars brings about an unexpected return to the home key where in this entry the subject and both countersubjects are inverted or, more correctly, written in inverse movement [See blog, Inversions].